flutter/flutter-intellij/CONTRIBUTING.md

 * Note that as of version 60 the old `src` and `testSrc` trees in the root directory are no longer usable.
   Edit code using the files in the `flutter-idea` and `flutter-studio` modules instead.
   This change had to be made to allow debugging of tests in the IDE.

+## Provision Tool

+The Gradle build script currently assumes that some dependencies are present in the `artifacts` directory.
+This project uses an External Tool in IntelliJ to ensure the dependencies are present.
+It appears that external tools are not shareable.
+To make one, open the "Run Configuration" dialog and select "Flutter Plugin".
+Look at the "Before launch" panel.
+It probably displays an Unknown External Tool.
+Double-click that, then click edit icon in the new panel (pencil).
+Set the name to "Provision".
+Set the values:
+- Program: /bin/bash
+- Arguments: /bin/plugin test -s
+- Working directory: $ProjectFileDir$
+  - You can select that from a list by clicking the "+" symbol in the field

+There is a screenshot of this dialog in `resources/intellij/Provision.png'.
+`
+Save, close, and re-open the "Run Configuration" dialog.
+Confirm that the External Tool is named "Provision".

+If you know where the Application Support files are located for your version of IntelliJ, you can drop the definition into its `tools` directory before starting IntelliJ.
+The definition is in `resources/intellij/External Tools.xml`.

 ## Flutter plugin development on Windows